-- provision of greater stability and balance by providing a wider support base
+- offer greater stability and balance by providing a wider support base

-- facilitating your walking pattern in terms of speed and evenness of stride.
+- aiding your walking pattern in terms of speed and evenness of stride.
 The equipment may also help maintain an upright body posture

 - increasing your confidence in your walking ability

-- weight redistribution - some of the weight carried through the legs when walking is transferred through the arms of the frame or stick as it is leant on for support.
-This may help reduce pain in the joints, muscles and ligaments in the lower limbs
+- weight redistribution.
+Some of the weight carried through the legs when walking is transferred through the arms of the frame or stick as it is leant on for support.
+This may help reduce pain in the back and the joints, muscles and ligaments in the lower limbs.

-Walking equipment may improve your mobility but, if an inappropriate walking device is used, if incorrect techniques are adopted, or if the device is not suitable for a particular environment, your independence and safety may be jeopardised.
-Advice about walking equipment and the way it should be used is available from the professionals and sources listed above.
-Other factors that should be looked at to minimise the risk of falling whilst using a walking device include:
+Walking equipment may improve your mobility but if an inappropriate walking device is used, if incorrect techniques are adopted, or if the device is not suitable for a particular environment, your independence and safety may be jeopardised.
+A physiotherapist or occupational therapist should be able to give you appropriate teaching and advice when you are assessed.
+Further information is also available from some of the organisations listed at the end of this factsheet.

-If you have stairs in your house and use a walking frame obtain a second one and keep one upstairs and one downstairs.
-Do NOT attempt to take a walking frame up and down stairs.
+- Stairs If you have stairs in your house and use a walking aid, obtain a second one and keep one upstairs and one downstairs.
+Do NOT attempt to take a walking frame up and down stairs

 These traditionally have a crook handle and are cut to the correct height.
 They are available in various diameters and strengths which are designed to take different loads.
-They are not as adaptable for use by different people as metal sticks.
+They are not as adaptable as metal sticks.

 These tend to be stronger than wooden walking sticks.
 Some are fixed length, others are height adjustable.
 Metal sticks are available with right angled handles, crook shaped handles or anatomically shaped handgrips.
 The ferrules of metal sticks must incorporate a metal disc to prevent the end of the stick cutting into the rubber of the ferrule.